How to Create Forms in HTML

 Defines whether or not the browser's built-in spell check functionality will be enabled for the field.

-Radios are used in radio groups.
-The group is determined by the name
+Radios are used in groups, which is determined by the name

 Only one option in the radio group can be checked.
 You can set the default option using the checked